Fine jewelry comprised three of the auction’s top 10 lots, though it could not top her director’s chair or scripts from “The Golden Girls.”

 — Supporting the creation of a BIPOC Jewelers Association to protect the designers’ work and future.

-Planned as a 501(c)6, Martinez said the association primarily will be led by BIPOC designers, with
+Planned as a 501(c)6, Martinez said the association primarily will be led by BIPOC designers, with support from some non-BIPOC members of the industry, and will be for all genders.

 “What we’ve been talking a lot about is outreach to high school students,” Martinez said.